sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6500 - sections/9000 - sections-example-copy-to-section.md

 ---

-The following example shows using the Copy To Field method to add a policy number, which is listed once in the document and which is globally applicable, to every extracted claim.
+The following example shows using the Copy To Field method to add a policy number and name, which are listed once in the document and which is globally applicable, to every extracted claim.
+The example also shows how to transform copied data, in this case by concatenating the copied fields.

 **Config**